ScienceParkStudyGroup/research-data-management-lesson/_episodes/01-introduction.md

 # 1. What you will learn in this lesson

 1. **How do you define the Research Data Life Cycle?**
+    - What is considered research data?
-    - What are the main steps ?
+    - What are the main steps?
     - What can I do to preserve and reuse my research data?.
     - What are biological replicates and why are they important?
-1. **What concepts and practices are comprised in Research Data Management?**
+2. **What concepts and practices are comprised in Research Data Management?**
-    - What is the life cycle of a research dataset?
+    - Definition.
     - What can I do to preserve and reuse my research data?.
     - What are biological replicates and why are they important?
-1. **Why should you care about Research Data Management in general?**
+3. **Why should you care about Research Data Management in general?**
     - Protect your valuable datasets for you, your team, other scientits and society in general.
     - Speed up your research findings by avoiding time loss when performing data-related tasks (saving, retrieving or analysing data).
     - Funders are increasingly requiring good data management practices to grant proposals.
     - Enhance your scientific reputation by showing that you embrace best practices on data management.
+    - Some if not all of these good practices might become _de facto_ standards in the future.
+4. **Where do get help at your local institution?**
+    - At the University of Amsterdam.
+    - In the Netherlands.
+    - In Europe.
+    - Rest of the world.

-# 2. What are research data?
+# 2. What is the Research Data Life Cycle?

-## 2.1 Warm-up
+## 2.1 Research data.

 > ## Discussion
 > Pair up with someone in the workshop and try to define potential research data that you know.